Skip to content

 - traefik.http.services.frp-panel-api.loadbalancer.server.scheme=http

-# If you don't need frps http proxy, you can omit the following
+# If you don't need frps HTTP proxy below, you can omit this

-# You need to configure wildcard domain *.frpp.example.com to resolve to your server's public IP
+# You need to configure wildcard DNS *.frpp.example.com to point to your server's public IP

-# This allows you to use domains ending with .frpp.example.com on port 443 to forward multiple services to multiple frpc instances
+# This enables using domains ending with .frpp.example.com on port 443 to forward multiple services to multiple frpc

 - traefik.http.routers.frp-panel-tunnel.rule=HostRegexp(`.*.frpp.example.com`)